ShardFenix/StormStatsBlog/README.md

 ## Other technical hurdles ##
 Before I went public with the website, I was working on an uploader that could see the account IDs and heroes selected in draft mode.
 It was going to show each player's most popular/successful heroes, and suggest bans for your team to make, based on what's been selected so far.
 It's at this point HotS started crashing regularly.
 Even after a full reinstall of battle.net and the game, HotS has become unplayable, and that tool has been abandoned.

 Only one other person has made a tool like this, and his works by taking a screenshot of the game, and using image recognition to get the player names from the text on screen.
-His way doesn't actually tell you which player is which because account names are not unique.
+This is just one example of the lengths fans have to go to in order to squeeze basic funtionality out of a game that should just have that functionality to begin with.

+I had more plans for additional features, but with HotS being unplayable, and Blizzard being a worthless company full of drunk rapists (this isn't me ranting, that's actually true, google it), I don't have the motivation to do that.
+StormStats will exist in its current state, which is a few million times more accurate than everyone else's rating systems, so I'm ok with that.

 ## How to support esports ##